zagrebmukerjee/ZagrebClassNotes/Econ Notes/Econ 550 Econometrics I/Econometrics V - Multiple or Vector-valued Random Variables.md

 - $f_X(x) \geq 0 \; \forall \; x \in \R^n$
 - $\int_{\Omega_X} f_X(x) dx = 1$
 - $f_X$ is measurable
+- If an RV is continuous, then $F_X$ is differentiable almost everywhere.

 ```ad-info